MoniqueBarbour/project3.s/README.md

 SubprogramC:
-	move $t8, $t3	#stores the amount of characters left to use as an exponent li $t9, 1	# $t9 represents 30 to a certian power and set equal to 1 ble $s0, 57, num #sorts the bit to the apporiate function ble $s0, 82, upper
+	move $t8, $t3	#stores the amount of characters left to use as an exponent li $t9, 1	# $t9 represents 30 to a certian power and set equal to 1
+# sorts the bit to the appropraite function
+	ble $s0, 57, num #sorts the bit to the apporiate function ble $s0, 82, upper
 	ble $s0, 114, lower